umami-software/umami/README.md

 mysql://username:mypassword@localhost:3306/mydb
 ```

-The `HASH_SALT` is used to generate unique session values for your installation.
+The `HASH_SALT` is used to generate unique values for your installation.

 ### Generate database client